 Know the Signs of a Blocked Sewer

-A blocked sewer, Melbourne property owners like you might want to know, does not simply happen in an instant.
+A blocked sewer in Melbourne does not simply happen in an instant.
 There are signs that reveal impending trouble for your plumbing.
 These signs include the following:

 - A distinctly bad smell comes up from the drain;